BCLibCoop/nnels-a11y-publishing/DropScripts/DropScriptTemplate/DropScriptTemplate.ReadMe.md

     "backupFileNameExtension": "old"

+### lockHTMLHeader

+Default 'true'.
+By default the &lt;html&gt; tag is locked from being modified by the DropScript.
+Setting this to false allows this DropScript to change the html tag attributes.

 ### logLevel

 Set to 0, 1, 2, 3, or 4.
 Depending on the number, more or less logging information will be